My-Wine-Cellar/winecellar-webapp/README.md

 * [Contact](#contact)

 ## General info
-Webapp for keeping track of wines, their tasting notes, and reviews.
-Goal is to be the premier open-source winecellar application.
+Web application to keep track of wines, their tasting notes, and reviews.

+The goal is to be the premier open-source wine cellar application.

 ## Technologies

 * Java 11
 * Spring Boot
 * Spring Security